1. The Bijapur Sultanate was founded in which year?

 57. Which Bijapur Sultan allied with the Portuguese against Vijayanagara?

-a) Ismail Adil Shah
+A) Ismail Adil Shah

-b) Ali Adil Shah I
+B) Ali Adil Shah I

-c) Ibrahim Adil Shah II
+C) Ibrahim Adil Shah II

-d) Muhammad Adil Shah
+D) Muhammad Adil Shah

 Explanation: He formed tactical alliances with the Portuguese to balance power in Deccan.